EmptyBucket/FluentSpec/README.md

 	.Not()

 ```
-As a result, a tree is formed in which we can descend not to leaves, and then apply not to the string literal of the specification.
-Therefore, within your specifications, you must use an implicit MustSpecCondition, which obliges to use {must} or {must_not} to invert it, or explicit PredefinedSpecCondition, where you explicitly negate the string literal.
+As a result, a tree is formed in which we can descend "not" to leaves, and then apply "not" to the string literal of the specification.
+Therefore, within your specifications, you must use an implicit "MustSpecCondition", which obliges to use "{must}" or "{must_not}" to invert it, or explicit "PredefinedSpecCondition", where you explicitly negate the string literal.
 You will receive a specification that will comply with:

 Value must not be null and (Value must inferior 0 or Value must exceed 100 or Value must be equals 3)
 ## Description of aggregate rules